Barbara and Patrick Keenan Chair in Interfaith Studies

-Armando Salvatore is a scholar of comparative religion.
+Armando Salvatore is a scholar of contemporary Islamic Studies and comparative religion.
 His primary focus is on inter-religious and trans-civilizational dynamics.
-Salvatore’s overall approach is interdisciplinary, but his methodologies rely largely on historical-comparative sociology, social theory, and the sociology of knowledge.
+Salvatore’s overall approach is interdisciplinary.
+His methodologies rely largely on historical-comparative sociology, social theory, and the sociology of knowledge.
+Salvatore has held professorial and research positions at Humboldt University Berlin, University of Naples ‘L’Orientale,’ National University of Singapore, Leipzig University, and Australian National University, Canberra.
 His most recent single-authored book is The Sociology of Islam: Knowledge, Power and Civility (Wiley Blackwell, 2016).
-Among his other recent publications are the chief editorships of the multi-authored works The Wiley Blackwell History of Islam (Wiley Blackwell, 2018) and The Oxford Handbook of the Sociology of the Middle East (Oxford University Press, in press).
+Among his other recent publications are the chief editorships of the multi-authored works The Wiley Blackwell History of Islam (Wiley Blackwell, 2018) and The Oxford Handbook of the Sociology of the Middle East (Oxford University Press, 2022).

 You can find my publications at the following link: https://mcgill.academia.edu/ArmandoSalvatore